 Tibor Grasser is a professor of microelectronics reliability and an IEEE Fellow.
 He has been the head of the Institute for Microelectronics since 2016.
-He has edited various books, e.g. on advanced device modeling (World Scientific), the bias temperature instability (Springer) and hot carrier degradation (Springer), is a distinguished lecturer of the IEEE EDS, is a recipient of the Best and Outstanding Paper Awards at IRPS (2008, 2010, 2012, and 2014), IPFA (2013 and 2014), ESREF (2008) and the IEEE EDS Paul Rappaport Award (2011).
-He currently serves as an Associate Editor for the IEEE Transactions on Electron Devices following his assignment as Associate Editor for Microelectronics Reliability (Elsevier) and has been involved in various outstanding conferences such as IEDM, IRPS, SISPAD, ESSDERC, and IIRW.
+He has edited various books, e.g. on the bias temperature instability, hot carrier degradation, and noise (all Springer), is a distinguished lecturer of the IEEE EDS, is a recipient of the Best and Outstanding Paper Awards at IRPS (2008, 2010, 2012, and 2014), IPFA (2013 and 2014), ESREF (2008) and the IEEE EDS Paul Rappaport Award (2011).
+He currently serves as an Associate Editor for the IEEE Transactions on Electron Devices following his assignment as Associate Editor for Microelectronics Reliability (Elsevier) and has been involved in various outstanding conferences such as IEDM (General Chair 2021), IRPS, SISPAD, ESSDERC, and IIRW.
 Prof. Grasser's current research interests include theoretical modeling of performance aspects of 2D and 3D devices (charge trapping, reliability), starting from the ab initio level over more efficient quantum-mechanical descriptions up to TCAD modeling.
 The models developed in his group have been made available in the most important commercial TCAD environments.

-Our permanent staff members, financed by the Austrian Federal Ministry of Education, Science and Research, have changed from last year and consist of eight full-time and four part-time employees: five professors, two assistant professors, two senior scientists, a secretary, and one part-time and two full-time technical assistants.
-In addition, one federally funded post-doctoral researcher and five doctoral researchers are working on exciting research problems.
-Furthermore, twenty-one scientists and twelve post-doctoral researchers are presently funded through projects supported by our industrial partners, the Austrian Science Fund (FWF), the Austrian Research Promotion Agency (FFG), the Christian Doppler Gesellschaft (CDG) and the European Commission (EU).
+Welcome to the 35th annual research review of the Institute for Microelectronics!
+The number of our permanent staff members, financed by the Austrian Federal Ministry of Education, Science and Research, has increased from last year and consist of fifteen full-time employees: seven professors, four senior scientists, one administrative manager, and three full-time technical assistants.
+In addition, four doctoral researchers and one federally funded post-doctoral researcher are working on exciting and relevant research problems.
+A further eighteen scientists, eight post-doctoral researchers, and one part-time assistant are presently funded through projects supported by our industrial partners, the Austrian Science Fund (FWF), the Austrian Research Promotion Agency (FFG), the Christian Doppler Forschungsgesellschaft (CDG), and the European Commission (EU).

-We are exceptionally proud of our Institute's consistently high academic and scientific output.
-This is reflected in our large number of long-term projects and in our high number of publications, especially when it comes to contributing to and participating in leading international conferences.
-We are aware, however, that this success would not be possible without the continuous support of our collaborators within academia and industry.
-We would therefore explicitly like to express our gratitude for their trust in our scientific work.
-In this regard, we are entering into the next year of our Institute, as ever, with high expectations.
+We are exceptionally proud of the consistently high academic and scientific output produced by our institute, evidenced both by our large number of long-term projects and our high rate of publications — especially regarding our contributions to, and participation in, leading international conferences.
+We are aware, however, that this success would not be possible without the continued support of our collaborators from academia and industry.
+As such, we would like to take this opportunity to explicitly convey our gratitude for their trust in our scientific work.
+In this regard, we are entering into the next year of our institute, as ever, with high expectations.